Practice & Integrate

 Stay from three-nights to three-months.

 In keeping with our Mission and Values, your health and wellness is our top priority.
-After thoughtful assessment, we have closed Personal Meditation Retreats until April 15, 2020.
+After thoughtful assessment, we are open for solitary retreats.

 Meditate in the B.C.
 Rockies.
 This meditation retreat package helps you create a retreat that meets you where you’re at.

 We provide books and materials to create a supportive retreat.
 This package includes daily check-ins with an experienced guide, three hours of mindful activity (Karma Yoga), and optional group meditations.

 Some may want to meditate as much as possible.
 Others may wish to include reading, journaling, and walking with their practice.

 - Have a regular practice or are trying to build a regular practice

 - Can sit for at least 30 minutes comfortably